cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/full-text-search-functions.md

 #### Example Syntax

-In this example, we want to return all results where the data in the Summary column matches the meaning of our search phrase.&#x20;
+In this example, we want to return all results where the data in the Summary column matches the meaning of our search phrase.

 I.E. "installation guide" might return results with "deployment instructions", "set up guide", etc.